 A Heritage of Growing Young Minds

-The rich tradition of these old high schools and the ability to offer high quality education has seen them continue to open their doors today.
-US government also considers them as cultural heritage centers and as such has put measures to ensure their existence.
+The rich tradition of these old high schools and their ability to offer high quality education has seen them continue to open their doors today.
+The US government also considers them to be cultural heritage centers and as such has put measures to ensure their existence.

 Oldest Public High Schools In The United States Still In Use

 |Rank||Oldest Public High Schools In The U.S.A.||Year Established|